 Go Green Wilmette attends the Wilmette French Farmer’s Market three times during the season, usually once in June, July and September.
 It’s an opportunity for you to learn more about what we do and how you can get involved.
 Check our calendar for the dates we will be in attendance and stop by for a visit!

-Go Green Wilmette organizes an Alternative Yard Tour each year to highlight yards that work hard to manage storm water, produce healthy organic food, compost food and yard waste, and provide critical native habitat for birds and beneficial insects.
-The tour includes creative and beautifully practical ways in which local residents put their yards to work.
+Go Green Wilmette organizes an Alternative Yard Tour each summer highlighting yards that work hard managing storm water, producing healthy organic food, composting food and yard waste, and providing critical native habitat for birds and beneficial insects.

-Migrating birds love the lakefront!
-Our very own Gillson Park is an important place for them to rest and eat on their way north in the spring, and it’s a great place for birdrs to see tons of warblers and other beautiful birds.
-Most weekends in May, Go Green Wilmette partners with the Wilmette Park District to host bird walks at Gillson Park.
+Go Green Wilmette partners with the Wilmette Park District to host bird walks each Sunday morning in May at Gillson Park.
+Migrating birds love Wilmette’s lakefront!
+Gillson Park is an important place for them to rest and eat on their way north in the spring, and it’s a great place for birders to see many beautiful birds.
 No experience is necessary, kids are welcome, binoculars are a plus but not essential.
 Check our Calendar for specific times and dates.

 For a listing of birds sited in Gillson Park, see this listing